Piecing together a Matt Ryan deal: $100M guaranteed with no hometown discount

 "And personally, I'd wait until [Green Bay's] Aaron Rodgers.
 But If I'm doing it before Rodgers -- I'm assuming Rodgers is going to put the bar way out there -- so if you're going to do it today, it's got to be at $30 million per year just to get my attention."

-Falcons owner Arthur Blank never committed to making Ryan the highest paid player in the league, although Blank said the one-time MVP would be in a competitive range.
-Not much of an argument can be made from the team side if comparisons are made to the other quarterbacks who have recently secured lucrative deals.
+Falcons owner Arthur Blank never committed to making Ryan the highest-paid player in the league, though Blank said the one-time MVP would be in a competitive range.
+But the team doesn't have much of an argument if Ryan is being compared to the other quarterbacks who have recently signed deals, Corry said.

 "The Falcons' best argument is, 'We've got other people to take care [of],'" Corry said.
 "What else can they say?
 They can't say, 'Well you haven't achieved the things as these other highly paid quarterbacks have.'
 How many playoff wins does Kirk Cousins have?
 Zero.
 How many playoffs wins does Matt Stafford have?
 Zero.
-Jimmy Garrapolo hasn't even started a full season yet."
+Jimmy Garoppolo hasn't even started a full season yet."

-Condon, who represents both Stafford and Brees, secured $92 million guaranteed for Stafford in a five-year extension last September.
+Condon, who represents both Stafford and Brees, secured $92 million guaranteed for Stafford in a five-year extension in September.
+And the fact that Brees took a hometown discount to remain in New Orleans most likely has Condon pushing for a different outcome with Ryan.

 "Here's why I don't think Matt Ryan is taking a discount: His boy is Stafford, and Stafford didn't take a discount," Corry said.
 "You think he wants to hear from his boy about how he took a discount?"